Tom Compton

-Thomas Andrew Compton (born May 10, 1989) is an American football offensive tackle for the National Football League (NFL).
-He played college football at South Dakota and was drafted by the Washington Redskins in the sixth round of the 2012 NFL Draft.
-Compton has also played for the Atlanta Falcons, Chicago Bears, Minnesota Vikings, New York Jets, and San Francisco 49ers.
+Thomas Andrew Compton (born May 10, 1989) is an American professional football offensive tackle.
+He played college football at South Dakota and was selected by the Washington Redskins in the sixth round of the 2012 NFL draft.
+Compton has also played for the Atlanta Falcons, Chicago Bears, Minnesota Vikings, New York Jets, San Francisco 49ers and Denver Broncos.

 Early life

 A native of the suburb Rosemount, Minnesota, Compton attended Rosemount High School, where he was a two-year starter on the offensive line and led the team to the section championship and state semifinals.

 College career

 At the University of South Dakota, Compton was a three-time Great West Conference selection—honorable mention in 2009 and consecutive first team selections in 2010, 2011—and 2011 GWC Offensive Lineman of the Year.
 After his senior season, he played at the 2012 East–West Shrine Game.

 Professional career

+Pre-draft

 Compton was invited to the 2012 NFL Combine, where he was listed as the No. 9 offensive guard prospect.
-Projected as a fourth round selection by Sports Illustrated, Compton was ranked as the No. 8 offensive guard available in the 2012 NFL Draft.
+Projected as a fourth round selection by Sports Illustrated, Compton was ranked as the No. 8 offensive guard available in the 2012 NFL draft.